 Throughout the years, the College has seen substantial growth in research, teaching and outreach.
 During the 1970s and 1980s, the College built a reputation for international research and service.
 In particular, the College became involved with projects in Brazil, Zambia, Pakistan and Russia.
 Research performed in these areas helped thrust the College into national and international fronts.
 To date, the College maintains strong international ties.
 Its faculty and graduates are making great strides with their work throughout the world.
 As an example, the 2006 World Food Prize recipient, Agronomist Edson Labato, is a Brazilian native and 1973 SIUC graduate whose work has improved living standards in third world countries.

-In December 2001, the College of Agriculture changed its name to the "College of Agricultural Sciences" to more accurately reflect its mission and core educational offerings.
+In December 2001, the School of Agriculture changed its name to the "College of Agricultural Sciences" to more accurately reflect its mission and core educational offerings.
 And in 2005, it celebrated its 50th anniversary.

-Today, the College has grown to include a graduate and undergraduate enrollment of nearly 1,000 students and approximately 60 faculty.
-Our college is home to some of the nation's most productive scientists.
+Today, the School has grown to include a graduate and undergraduate enrollment of nearly 1,000 students and approximately 60 faculty.
+Our school is home to some of the nation's most productive scientists.
 Faculty are expanding research into such fields as nutrition and health, specialty crop production, food safety and security, tourism, and the protection and enhancement of the environment.
 We also maintain close contact with our industry stakeholders, making certain we are equipping our graduates with the skills they will need to launch into successful careers.
-Supporting the students and faculty is a diverse group of administrative professionals, civil servants, researchers, instructors and graduate assistants that continue to bring acclaim and recognition to the college.
+Supporting the students and faculty is a diverse group of administrative professionals, civil servants, researchers, instructors and graduate assistants that continue to bring acclaim and recognition to the school.
 Our 2,000 acre farm system provides students with opportunities to obtain "hands-on, real world" experience.
 And we are proud of our 10,000+ alumni who serve in leadership positions throughout the nation and around the world.

 - SIUC's Ag College Eyes 50 More Years of Excellence [SIUC News Release, 04/11/2005]